Piecewise geodesic Jordan curves I: weldings, explicit computations, and Schwarzian derivatives: piecewise geodesic curves with four edges

 \begin{proof} We have described earlier (see the discussion after Definition \ref{equiv}) that equivalent homeomorphisms of the real line arise as welding homeomorphisms of the same curve.
-However, if the homeormorphism and the curve are suitably normalized, then the welding uniquely determines the curve and the (suitably normalized) conformal maps representing it.
-Our proof is based on this uniqueness, together with our characterization of $C^1$ piecewise \Mo homeomorphisms.
+However, if the homeomorphism and the curve are suitably normalized, then the welding uniquely determines the curve and the (suitably normalized) conformal maps representing it.
+Our proof is based on this uniqueness, together with our characterization of $C^1$ piecewise M\"obius homeomorphisms.